-In recent times, more and more media around the world have been recommending travellers to visit Ljubljana, the current European Green Capital.
+In recent times, more and more media around the world have been recommending travellers to visit Ljubljana.
 Ljubljana is not a large city, but it has a lot to offer to visitors: beautiful architecture and views, excellent food and wine, a vibrant artistic scene, a host of interesting festivals, a choice of unique activities, and a perfect base for day-trips around Slovenia.
 Apart from that, this undiscovered gem in the heart of Central Europe, half way between Vienna and Venice, offers you an opportunity to add an experience of the local LGBT scene to your trip.

 Seven reasons why you should visit Ljubljana